API Reference

 that correspond to the given indices

-.
-Furthermore, this function may be extended for custom types of data
+, although this can be overloaded for custom types of data

-that also want to provide their own subset-type.
+that want to provide their own lazy view.

 In case data

-is a tuple, the constructor will be mapped over its elements.
-That means that the constructor returns a tuple of ObsView
+is a tuple or named tuple, the constructor will be mapped over its elements.
+For array types, return a subarray.

 .